loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/BasicPath.rst

 before
 ^^^^^^

-.. java:method:: @Override public BasicPath before(Path path)
+.. java:method:: @Override public Path before(Path path)
    :outertype: BasicPath

+   The element is before the given path parameter

    :param path: - the element that appear after
    :return: a new path with the added constraint